econcarol/hosting-ml-as-microservice/part4/README.txt

 (7) Windows PowerShell: hit Ctrl + C to stop image

-Q2: How to push container to Docker Hub?
+Q2: How to push image to Docker Hub?

 (1) Windows PowerShell: docker login
 (2) docker tag [image ID] [your docker username]/[name of your repository]